 Well if you got to go, the best way is to do it while falling off of a coffin claw from three hundred feet.
 "After you've read this letter, go to Japan," reads dad's letter to young Bobby, "and avenge your brother, Billy."

-Bobby sleeps over at Lewis's estate and is visited first by an under-clothed Anglo lady named Angel (Miranda Austin) who tries to first mate with, and then kill, Bobby.
-A guy in a convincing lion suit, acting like a lion (he may or may not be supposed to be an actual lion -we never quite know) comes flying through the window next.
-Hey, we've seen less convincing lion suits that were supposed to be actual lions.
-It's not Lewis sending these hit women and animals.
-Turns out there's also someone trying to kill Lewis, too: someone wearing a crazy red mask.
-Lewis may be the guilty one who ordered Billy's death, but Bobby still fights the guy trying to kill him, whom he encounters while they're both skulking around the grounds in the dead of night (Bobby wearing the iconic black catsuit Bruce Lee wore when sneaking around the island at night in Enter the Dragon), leading to a nice day-for-night fight in the garden.
+Bobby sleeps over at Lewis's estate and is visited first by an under-clothed Anglo lady named Angel (Miranda Austin) who tries to first mate with, and then kill, him.
+A guy in a reasonably convincing lion suit, acting like a lion (he may or may not be supposed to be an actual lion -we never quite know) comes flying through the window a little later in the night.
+Hey, we've seen less convincing lion suits that were supposed to be actual lions (i.e. Latitude Zero).

 Clues finally lead to the "Tower of Death" but the secret is - the tower is in reverse!!
 That's not what a tower is called, man!
 It's called a pit.
 But there you go.
 An elevator takes Bobby down down to a very cool combination of James Bond super villain lair, a 1960s TV Batman cliffhanger death trap and Han's underground opium processing plant in Enter the Dragon.
-Rivers of red blood (or some kind of red liquid) flank a grey industrial sci-fi room with ridged booby trap-laden hallways.
+Rivers of red blood (or some kind of red liquid) flank a grey/silver industrial sci-fi room with ridged booby trap-laden hallways.
 Instead of Dragon's hall of mirrors we get the spinning throw room.
-An electrified grid of colored lasers fries Bobby's stick when he pokes it in, and so he must throw a rope so well it anchors between long boxes of tinsel and wrapping paper (that's what I saw anyway).
+An electrified grid of colored lasers

 Deadpan before Death!